frectonz/jabroni/README.md

 Jabroni let's you connect to your SQLite database over WebSockets and query your data.
 Jabroni also generates a type-safe typescript client library that provides an API similar to the browser's built in `fetch`.

+## Features

+- List rows in a table.
+- Select specific columns to be returned.
+- Paginate results by using a page number.
+- Batch insert rows.
+- Create, Read, Update and Delete a single rows.
+- Round robin connection pooling, to solve socket congestion.
+- Type safe client library.
+- All the benefits of a WebSocket connection.

 ## Usage

 Start a jabroni server